bsurc/docs/docs/Cluster Guides/Appendix_A:_FAQ.md

 ### **How do you ensure fair access for everyone to the compute resources?
 Can someone monopolize the clusters?**

-The clusters run jobs based on a queue system provided by the software Slurm.
+The clusters run jobs based on a queue system provided by the software [Slurm](https://slurm.schedmd.com/documentation.html).
 Jobs are submitted on a cluster to this scheduling software, assessed for priority, and then run on that cluster in order of priority.
 Priority is decided based on a few factors, such as how many jobs the user has run during that month on that cluster, how much time is requested for the job, how many cores and nodes are requested, and how long the job has waited.
 Individual user priority is reset at the start of every month.

-### **How much of the clusters can I use at a time?**

-On R2, usage is capped at 8 nodes per user at a time.
-On Borah, usage is capped at a maximum of 20% of total cluster resources per user at a time.

 ### **Can I use the cluster for purposes other than education/research?**